halbs13/Dynamics-NAV-Payroll/au-payroll-processing-pay-time-sheet-processing.md

 The Pay Time Sheet Journal card can be used as an area to review timesheets imported into from a third party system or as an area to enter in payroll transaction against jobs for employees.
 Various ribbons allow users to perform a multitude of tasks such as:

-*	Home ribbon (Process section) – provides users with the ability to delete, navigate through pay periods and employees and refresh data,
+*	Manage menu – provides users with the ability to delete.
-*	Actions ribbon (General section) – provides the user with navigation access to pay periods and employees
+* Process menu - you can navigate through periods and employees from this menu.
-*	Actions ribbon (Print section) – provides users with access to the timesheet reports
+*	Actions menu – provides the user with navigation access to pay periods and employees and access to the timesheet reports.
-*	Navigate ribbon (Line section) – provides users with access the Dimensions for the transaction line, Pay Transaction type cards and Classification rates for the employee
+*	Navigate menu (Line section)  – provides users with access the Dimensions for the transaction line, Pay Transaction type cards and Classification rates for the employee
-*	Navigate ribbon (Employee section) – provides users with access to the employee’s Payroll Employee card or Ledger Entries.
+*	Navigate menu (Employee section) – provides users with access to the employee’s Payroll Employee card or Ledger Entries.

 1. You must select a Payroll if you have not previously selected a default Payroll.